 These awards are among the highest honors bestowed upon staff by the Chancellor.
 The Chancellor's Staff Advisory Committee (CSAC) established and administers this award program.
 A limited number of awards are granted each year, and nominations are evaluated based on a set of criteria.
 COSA recipients are recognized at a ceremony held in the spring with the Chancellor and other senior administrators in attendance.
 The COSA is one of several ways in which staff achievement at UC Berkeley can be honored; please see Other Campus Staff Awards for which your nominee(s) may qualify.

-The Chancellor’s Outstanding Staff Award ceremony will take place April 27, 2017.
+The next Chancellor’s Outstanding Staff Award ceremony will take place in Fall 2018, date to be announced.

 See last year's recipients and archive of previous recipients.